Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

 For a piece $P$, the \emph{internal dense distance graph of $P$} or $\intDDG(P)$ is the complete graph on the set of boundary vertices of $P$, where the weight of each edge $(u,v)$ is equal to the shortest path distance between $u$ and $v$ in $P$.
 The union of internal dense distance graphs of all pieces in the recursive subdivision of $G$ is the \emph{internal dense distance graph (of $G$)}, or simply $\intDDG$.
-Fakcharoenphol and Rao showed how to compute $\intDDG$ in $O(n\log^3n)$ time~\cite{FR06}; Klein improved this to $O(n\log^2n)$~\cite{Klein05}.
+Fakcharoenphol and Rao showed how to compute $\intDDG$ in $O(n\log^3n)$ time~\cite{FR06}.
+(Using the multiple-source shortest path algorithm due to Klein, this can be improved to $O(n\log^2n)$~\cite{Klein05}; however, this improvement is not compatible with, deterministically imposing unique shortest paths or generalizing to external distances, so we do not use it.)

-The \emph{external dense distance graph of $P$} or $\extDDG(P)$ is the complete graph on the set of boundary vertices of $P$ where the weight of an edge $(u,v)$ is the shortest path distance between $u$ and $v$ in $G\setminus E(P)$.
-The \emph{external dense distance graph of $G$} or $\extDDG$ is the union of all external dense distance graphs of the pieces in the recursive subdivision of $G$. \begin{theorem} The external dense distance graph of $G$ can be computed in $O(n\log^3n)$ time. \end{theorem} \begin{proof} Fakcharoenphol and Rao compute $\intDDG$ bottom-up by applying a variant of Dijkstra to obtain $\intDDG(P)$ for a piece $P$ from the internal dense distance graphs of its two children.
-A similar algorithm can compute $\extDDG(P)$ from the external dense distance graph of the parent of $P$ and the internal dense distance graph of the sibling of $P$.
-Hence, we can obtain $\extDDG$ with a top-down algorithm after having found $\intDDG$.
-The running time is the same as that for finding $\intDDG$. \end{proof}
+Consider a piece $P$ with $h$ holes.
+The \emph{external dense distance graph of $P$} or $\extDDG(P)$ is the union of $h+1$ complete graphs: one for each hole and one for the external face.
+For two vertices $u,v$ on the boundary of a common hole or on the boundary of the external face, the weight of edge $(u,v)$ is the shortest path distance between $u$ and $v$ in the component of $G\setminus E(P)$ that contains $u$ and $v$.
+The \emph{external dense distance graph of $G$} or $\extDDG$ is the union of all external dense distance graphs of the pieces in the recursive subdivision of $G$.
+As a consequence of Theorem~\ref{thm:sumPiece}, both $\intDDG$ and $\extDDG$ have size $O(n\log n)$.

+Fakcharoenphol and Rao give an implementation of Dijkstra's algorithm, {\em FR-Dijkstra}, that finds a shortest path tree in a graph composed of dense distance graphs in $O(b\log^2b)$ time, where $b$ is the total number of boundary vertices, counted with multiplicity~\cite{FR06}.

+\begin{theorem} The external dense distance graph of $G$ can be computed in $O(n\log^3n)$ time. \end{theorem} \begin{proof} Fakcharoenphol and Rao compute $\intDDG$ via a leaves-to-root traversal of the recursive subdivision of $G$ by applying FR-Dijkstra to obtain $\intDDG(P)$ for a piece $P$ from the internal dense distance graphs of its two children.
+Consider the external distances for the external face of $P$: these can be computed by FR-Dijkstra from the external dense distance graph of the parent of $P$ and the internal dense distance graph of the sibling(s) of $P$.